 As with many Venetian buildings that you will find around the Mediterranean you will see a fierce looking lion carved in stone here.
 It is the symbol of the Venetian Republic.
 Underneath, see the cells that used to hold generations of Cretan prisoners during the Ottoman occupation.

-Note the cannon spaces which overlook the harbour entrance.
+Take note of the cannon spaces which overlook the harbour entrance.
 Have the cool sea breeze caress your face as you look north over the blue of the Mediterranean Sea and listen to the rolling waves that wash over the rocks down below.

 This must be the most beautiful of all areas in Chania’s old town, the place where the Venetian merchants built their mansions.
 Casting long shadows on a hot summer day, these tall and elegant buildings are the perfect backdrop for a Greek coffee.

-The Venetian Harbour
+The Venetian Harbour – Top Attraction in Chania

-This is the beating heart of Chania’s tourist centre.
+The Venetian Harbour is the beating heart of Chania’s tourist centre.
 A pretty collection of all building styles, painted in vivid colours and seemingly jumbled together.
 Stroll along the waterfront and past the tourist restaurants and souvenir shops.

 Remember that these buildings used to make up a busy harbour.
 They used to be merchant houses with storage facilities downstairs and living quarters upstairs.
 In between, notice the tiny alleyways that stretch like fingers into the old town, now obscured by tables and chairs of the restaurants.